UK-Korea Multi-omics Based Research for Precision Medicine Research Initiative 2019

 MRC, MSIT and NRF have created an online networking database with information about researchers based in the UK and Korea who are interested in finding possible collaborators for this call.
 If you require the spreadsheet in a different format, please email email@example.com

 A copy of the online networking database has been made available online on this page from Monday 11 March (UK time).
-It will be updated once per week until Monday 1 April (UK time) with all the networking information received before 9:00 GMT+1 on the date of the update.
+Please note the opportunity for submitting details for sharing closed as of 1 April 2019.

 Applicants are not expected to submit an expression of interest to MSIT/NRF.